 - Well-coated lamb chops. (photo 5)

-- Place in ziploc bag and marinate for 30 minutes in refrigerator. (photo 6)
+- Place in a ziploc bag and marinate for 30 minutes in the refrigerator. (photo 6)

 - Grill lamb chops for 5 minutes on each side, then another 4-5 minutes per side until an internal temperature of 140-145 degrees is reached.